Academic Catalog

 Representative Text(s) and Other Materials

-Although these texts are older than the suggested "5 years or newer" standard, they remain seminal in this area of study.
+Although the McBride text is older than the suggested "5 years or newer" standard, it remains clinically relevant and appropriate for the level of the student in this area of study.

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-B. Written assignments, participation in online forum discussions.
+2. Written assignments, participation in online discussion forums.